 The event offerings may differ year-to-year.
 But here is a non-exhaustive list of the events that we had organized or have been organizing (for the events that are about to be held, please follow the notices on our social pages):

-Every year we invite a linguist or language worker to talk about their works with our undergrad linguists.
-Usually held in the Winter Semesters.
+Every semester we invite a linguist or language worker to talk about their work with our undergrad linguists.

 Toronto Undergraduate Linguistics Conference (TULCON)